bambooforest/inferring-paper/database_comparison/deltas_by_area.md

 # Overview

-This script calculates the frequency of segments in [PHOIBLE](https://phoible.org/) by macroarea and the differences between the two.
+This script calculates the frequency of segments in [PHOIBLE](https://phoible.org/) (Moran and McCloy 2019) by macroarea and the differences between the two.

 Load the PHOIBLE development data.
 For reproducibility purposes, we use use the PHOIBLE respository at branch